oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ivdep/README.md

   }
 }
 ```
-Observe that the indexing expression on `temp_buffer` evaluates the same index every `kRowLength` iterations of the `j` loop.
-Specifying the `ivdep` attribute on the `j` loop without a `safelen` parameter or with a `safelen` parameter >= `kRowLength` leads to undefined behavior because the generated hardware does not adhere to the ordering constraint imposed by the dependence.
+Observe that the indexing expression on `temp_buffer` evaluates to the same index every `kRowLength` iterations of the `j` loop.
+Specifying the `ivdep` attribute on the `j` loop without a `safelen` parameter, or with a `safelen` parameter >= `kRowLength` leads to undefined behavior because the generated hardware does not adhere to the ordering constraint imposed by the dependence.
 Specifying the `ivdep` attribute with a `safelen` attribute <= `kRowLength` is valid and will result in a better performing end result.

 ## Key Concepts
 * Basics of loop-carried dependencies